ScriptEd-Year2-Cristo-Rey/soundcloud/README.md

 ***
 ##Instructions

-You are not given any Starter Code for this project.
-However, your manager has provided you with some useful direction to complete this project.
+Your manager has provided you with some useful direction to complete this project.
 Follow the step-by-step instructions below.

 Although these directions do not provide all the answers for this project, they do provide you with the guidance you will need to make this project.